Cannabis Addiction

 Being addicted to weed is a recognised addiction that requires very specialised treatment.
 Understand that your family member or loved one cannot stop using independently if they are addicted.
 Begging them to stop or shaming them will have little effect.

 We recommend educating yourself on addiction and weed abuse before initiating a conversation.
-You will then better understand the mindset that drives your family member to continue using despite negative consequences.
+You will then better understand the mindset that drives your family members to continue using despite negative consequences.

 Offer to support your family member in accessing professional help.
 If they deny they have a problem or are not open to accepting help, there is sadly little you can do except ensure that you are not enabling their weed addiction in any way.